timescale/timescaledb-tune/README.md

 We welcome contributions to this utility, which like TimescaleDB is released under the Apache2 Open Source License.
 The same [Contributors Agreement](//github.com/timescale/timescaledb/blob/master/CONTRIBUTING.md) applies; please sign the [Contributor License Agreement](https://cla-assistant.io/timescale/timescaledb-tune) (CLA) if you're a new contributor.

+### Releasing

+Please follow the instructions [here](https://github.com/timescale/release-build-scripts/blob/release_tools/README.md#publishing-changes-to-timescaledb-tune) to publish a release of this tool.